saytaM12/robotsV2/README.md

         - Walls can be resized through other objects
         - When walls are resized outside of the scene, they behave unexpectedly
         - Items stay "frozen" when dragged on top of other items (plan was to stay closest to mouse as possible without colliding)
-    - Correct and responsive ordering sample items and buttons in the side menu
-        - file `guiMacros.h` should be removed and items should be placed in response to `QGraphicsLinearLayout`

 - Extra features planned above the scope of this assignment:
     - Robots being able to shoot and destroy other robots